natalyvi/natalyvi/README.md

-    👋 Hi, I’m Nataly Villalba
-    👀 I’m interested in traveling, international food and good music 🌱 I’m currently relearning everything I was supposed to learn back in university 💞️ I’m looking to collaborate on anything
+    👋 Hi, I’m Nataly Villalba, a Mechanical Engineer into programming 👀 I’m interested in traveling, international food and good music 🌱 I’m currently relearning everything I was supposed to learn back in university 💞️ I’m looking to learn from others and to help too 👽 I speak English/Spanish/Portuguese
-    📫 How to reach me?
-Really, how?